 Make Decisions Faster

-AI is able to conduct tactical data analysis faster than its human counterparts and use machine learning to come to fast conclusions based on campaign and customer context.
+AI marketing is able to conduct tactical data analysis faster than its human counterparts and use machine learning to come to fast conclusions based on campaign and customer context.
 This gives team members time to focus on strategic initiatives that can then inform AI-enabled campaigns.
-With AI, marketers no longer have to wait until the end of a campaign to make decisions, but can use real-time analytics to make better media choices.
+With AI marketing, digital marketers no longer have to wait until the end of a campaign to make decisions, but can use real-time analytics to make better media choices.

-AI is being used in marketing initiatives in a multitude of use cases, across a broad array of industries including financial services, government, entertainment, healthcare, retail, and more.
-Each use case offers different results, from improvements to campaign performance, to enhanced customer experience, or greater efficiency in marketing operations.
+AI marketing is being used in digital marketing initiatives in a multitude of use cases, across a broad array of industries.
+Industries leveraging AI marketing and its optimization capabilities include financial services, government, entertainment, healthcare, retail, and more.
+Each AI marketing use case offers different results, from customer retention improvements to campaign performance, to enhanced customer experience, or greater efficiency in marketing operations.

-There are numerous ways businesses can take advantage of machine learning to create a more comprehensive marketing plan.
+There are numerous ways businesses can take advantage of AI marketing and machine learning to create a more comprehensive marketing plan.
 Consider the following:

 1. Bidding on Programmatic Media Buys